Universiteit Leiden

 Arts, Literature and Media (research) (MA)

-This interdisciplinary research master offers the best of three worlds (arts, literature and media) through a programme of well-designed courses, combining theoretical and historical training with free space for specialisation.
+This interdisciplinary research master offers the best of three worlds (arts, literature and media) through a program of well-designed courses, with ample space for specialization.
+It combines theoretically grounded methods and approaches with period-specific training that focuses either on the medieval and early modern or the modern and contemporary period.

 About the Arts, Literature and Media Research MA